lvit001/VBA-challenge/README.md

 Found Application.worksheetfunction.max(range("a:a")) here https://stackoverflow.com/questions/42633273/finding-max-of-a-column-in-vba

-For looping through worksheets code, that was found here under option 2: https://support.microsoft.com/en-us/topic/macro-to-loop-through-all-worksheets-in-a-workbook-feef14e3-97cf-00e2-538b-5da40186e2b0
+For looping through worksheets code, that was found here under option 2 here: https://support.microsoft.com/en-us/topic/macro-to-loop-through-all-worksheets-in-a-workbook-feef14e3-97cf-00e2-538b-5da40186e2b0

+Also used this source for help with looping through worksheets and using Call https://stackoverflow.com/questions/21918166/excel-vba-for-each-worksheet-loop